 SpaceX also said it would probably be another day to see if all the deployed satellites were working properly.

-Moreover, Musk said in an interview last week that at least 12 pitches are needed. with a similar payload to ensure consistent internet coverage in most countries in the world.
+In addition, Musk said in an interview last week that at least 12 pitches are needed. with a similar payload to ensure consistent internet coverage in most countries in the world.

 For now, Starlink is only allowed for operations in the United States.
 That said, Elon Musk's ambitions go beyond simply providing broadband internet on a global scale.